ShaneCurcuru/theapacheway.com/_ways/community.md

 ## Hats

 Everyone within a community comes with their own background, and may perform different roles within the community: user, writer, developer, PMC member.
-The concept of Hats relates to the roles you may play within a communty at various times.
+The concept of Hats relates to the roles you may play within a community at various times.

 When you're requesting a new feature, you're wearing your user Hat.
 When checking in code to fix a bug, you're wearing your Committer Hat.
 Votes on project releases are made while wearing your PMC member hat.
 While the difference is sometimes subtle, in a perfect world it's an important lens to consider your actions through.